-Understanding Intending Learning Outcomes
+Understanding Subject Intending Learning Outcomes

-Work based learning activity is assessed for credit towards a student's course, and hosts will need to be aware of the subject intended learning outcomes (SILOs) associated with the activity.
-Subject Intended Learning Outcomes are available in the Subject Learning Guide that will be provided to you prior to the student commencing in your organisation and may also be on the WBL agreement.
+Where a work-based learning activity is being assessed for credit towards a student's course, hosts will need to be aware of the subject intended learning outcomes (SILOs) associated with the activity.
+Subject Intended Learning Outcomes are available in the Subject Learning Guide that will be provided to you prior to the student commencing in your organisation.
+SILOs are the expected learning that is supported during a WBL activity and are what the students are assessed on at the end of the industry placement.
+As such, opportunities to develop the knowledge, skills and capabilities of the SILOs are needed during the placement.